netgen-layouts/layouts-docs/upgrades/upgrade_080_090.rst

 * Block plugins are implemented.
 This led to changing the signature of ``BlockDefinitionHandlerInterface::getDynamicParameters`` method.
-This method now receives a second parameter (in the first place) which is an instance of ``Netgen\BlockManager\Block\DynamicParameters`` which is used to collect the dynamic parameters, instead of returning them from the method.
+This method now receives a second parameter (located in the first place in the list of arguments) which is an instance of ``Netgen\BlockManager\Block\DynamicParameters`` and is used to collect the dynamic parameters, instead of returning them from the method.
 This object implements ``ArrayAccess`` interface, so you can use array notation when adding the parameters.
 The following code blocks show the example of the method before the change and after:

   .. code-block:: php